firdaus-abdullah/firdaus-abdullah/README.md

 I'm Muhammad Firdaus Abdullah, an individual passionate about Data Science, analytical analysis, and machine learning.

-- Currently working as a Senior QC Executive
-- Engaged in exploring Data Science, analytical analysis, and machine learning
+- Currently in exploring Data Science, analytical analysis, and machine learning

 <!--
 **[YourGitHubUsername/YourGitHubUsername](https://github.com/YourGitHubUsername/YourGitHubUsername)** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.